Maritime Transport Act 1994

 You could also call this:

-"Breaking a maritime rule or ignoring an instruction is against the law"
+"Breaking the rules without a good reason is against the law"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.